-St Leonard's: every Sunday at 9.15 am, a service of MORNING PRAYER and a service of EVENING PRAYER, which can be viewed on the Glapthorn Church Facebook page and YouTube).
+St Leonard's: Every Sunday at 9.15am, in church, either Morning Prayer or Holy Communion and a service of EVENING PRAYER, which can be viewed on the Glapthorn Church Facebook page and YouTube).
 The service of Evening Prayer can be followed in your own Prayer Book or by using this text.
 The readings and notes about them are posted on the Facebook page and here (for those who are not on Facebook), so you can read the notes before the service.
 This act of worship is also uploaded to St Peter's YouTube section.